berrym/prime_generator/README.md

 Michael Berry <trismegustis@gmail.com>

 ## Version History
+* 0.1.1
+    * Use clap to parse command line
 * 0.1.0
     * Initial Release

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments